 In the article \cite{Arunarani:2019}, articles related to scheduling in cloud computing were examined.
 The authors examined all articles with the word ''scheduling'' in the title or keyword published from January 2005 to March 2018.
 The article explains the importance of task scheduling, and that it cannot be done manually.
 The main benefits of proper task scheduling are: (for the user) spending less money on using virtual machines, getting the result of task execution faster, among others, and (for the cloud provider) processing a large number of incoming requests, spending less on service maintenance, providing the best quality of service, and so forth.
-Existing task scheduling techniques have been classified into ten categories: QoS-based task scheduling, Ant Colony Optimization Algorithm-based task scheduling, PSO-based task scheduling, Genetic Algorithm-based task scheduling, Multiprocessor-based task scheduling, Fuzzy-based task scheduling, Clustering-based task scheduling, Deadline-constrained scheduling, Cost-based task scheduling, and other scheduling-based approaches.
-They briefly explain each category with its advantages and limitations.
+They classify existing task scheduling techniques into ten categories and briefly explain each category with its advantages and limitations.
 They categorize the papers according to the year of publication, the techniques and parameters they measure, and state their limitations and highlighted time complexity.
-Several studies mainly focus on scheduling and task allocation without considering the cloud infrastructure.
-These methods can be combined with studies on scheduling in cloud computing so that the result is useful for a wider range of audiences.
+Studies on scheduling and task allocation, both with and without cloud infrastructure, provide complementary methods for broader applications.
 The paper \cite{Arunarani:2019} focuses mainly on works on cloud computing and works that apply scheduling methods to robotic networks are not included.
-Scheduling methods are also evolving rapidly, and several new methods have been developed in the last four years.
+Scheduling methods are also evolving rapidly, and several new methods have been developed in the last six years.